An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Abstract

 \section{Abstract}

-We study Online Convex Optimization (OCO) with adversarial constraints, where an online algorithm must make repeated decisions to minimize both convex loss functions and cumulative constraint violations.
+We study Online Convex Optimization (OCO) with adversarial constraints, where an online algorithm must make sequential decisions to minimize both convex loss functions and cumulative constraint violations.
 We focus on a setting where the algorithm has access to predictions of the loss and constraint functions.
-Our results show that we can improve the current best bounds of $ O(\sqrt{T}) $ regret and $ \tilde{O}(\sqrt{T}) $ cumulative constraint violations to $ O(\sqrt{\mathcal{E}_T(f)}) $ and $ \tilde{O}(\sqrt{\mathcal{E}_T(g)}) $, respectively, where $ \mathcal{E}_T(f) $ and $ \mathcal{E}_T(g) $ represent the cumulative prediction errors of the loss and constraint functions.
-In the worst case, where $ \mathcal{E}_T(f) = O(T) $ and $ \mathcal{E}_T(g) = O(T) $ (assuming bounded loss and constraint functions), our rates match the prior $ O(\sqrt{T}) $ results.
+Our results show that we can improve the current best bounds of $ O(\sqrt{T}) $ regret and $ \tilde{O}(\sqrt{T}) $ cumulative constraint violations to $ O(\sqrt{\err{f}}) $ and $ \tilde{O}(\sqrt{\err{\gplus}}) $, respectively, where $ \err{f} $ and $\err{\gplus}$ represent the cumulative prediction errors of the loss and constraint functions.
+In the worst case, where $\err{f} = O(T) $ and $ \err{\gplus} = O(T) $ (assuming bounded gradients of the loss and constraint functions), our rates match the prior $ O(\sqrt{T}) $ results.
 However, when the loss and constraint predictions are accurate, our approach yields significantly smaller regret and cumulative constraint violations.
-Notably, if the constraint function remains constant over time, we achieve $ \tilde{O}(1) $ cumulative constraint violation, aligning with prior results.
+Finally, we apply this to the setting of adversarial contextual bandits with sequential risk constraints, obtaining optimistic bounds $O (\sqrt{\err{f}} T^{1/3})$ regret and $O(\sqrt{\err{g^+}} T^{1/3})$ constraints violation, yielding better performance than existing results when prediction quality is sufficiently high.